-- Enquiring of management, the Authority's head of internal audit and those charged with governance, including obtaining and reviewing supporting documentation relating to Eryri National Park's policies and procedures concerned with: - identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance; - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; and - the internal controls established to mitigate risks related to fraud or noncompliance with laws and regulations. - Considering as an audit team how and where fraud might occur in the financial statements and any potential indicators of fraud.
-As part of this discussion, I identified potential for fraud in the following areas: posting of unusual journals and reviewing accounting estimate for biases. - Obtaining an understanding of Eryri National Park Authority's framework of authority as well as other legal and regulatory frameworks that the Authority operates in, focusing on those laws and regulations that had a direct effect on the financial statements or that had a fundamental effect on the operations of Eryri National Park Authority.
+- Enquiring of management, Internal audit and those charged with governance, including obtaining and reviewing supporting documentation relating to Eryri National Park Authority's policies and procedures concerned with: - identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance; - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; and - $\circ~$ the internal controls established to mitigate risks related to fraud or non-compliance with laws and regulations. - Considering as an audit team how and where fraud might occur in the financial statements and any potential indicators of fraud.
+As part of this discussion, I identified potential for fraud in the following area: posting of unusual journals.

+- Obtaining an understanding of Eryri National Park Authority's framework of authority as well as other legal and regulatory frameworks that the Authority operates in, focusing on those laws and regulations that had a direct effect on the financial statements or that had a fundamental effect on the operations of Eryri National Park Authority. - Obtaining an understanding of related party relationships.